 St Peter's 13-18

-Pupils should have achieved GCSE or IGCSE grade 9 to 6.
-A modern language can be combined with another academic subject.
+Pupils should have received a GCSE or IGCSE grade 9 to 6.
+A modern language can be studied with another academic subject.

-There will be opportunities to visit other countries during the course.
-We have trips to France and Spain.
-There will also be the opportunity for students in the Fifth Form, who intend to continue with language, to apply for an award to help with a study trip abroad in order to improve the language and cultural knowledge of the chosen country.
+There may be an opportunity to visit Spain during the course.
+We have run numerous study visits to Salamanca.
+There may also be the opportunity for students in the Fifth Form, who intend to continue with the language, to apply for an award to help with a study trip to a Spanish speaking country in order to improve their knowledge of the language and culture.